-- Wear face coverings while on campus.
+- Wear face masks while on campus.

 - Sign a pledge to abide by new campus standards to minimize possibility of exposure and to mitigate spread.

-- Embrace social distancing education and abide by revised traffic patterns, social distancing markers, and other certain safeguards.
+- Embrace social distancing education and abide by revised traffic patterns, social distancing markers, and other safeguards.

 - Perform daily “self-checks” to look for common COVID-19 symptoms.
-Presence of symptoms will activate a layered response and action.

 - Participate in staggered scheduling to allow for manageable, socially-distanced traffic in dining services.

-The university is working to:
+The university will:

-- Install plexiglass where appropriate, according to guidance.
+- Install plexiglass where appropriate.